 Long Beach Parking Citation Information

-- Student permits and daily permits do not authorize parking in staff or other reserved parking spaces except where posted otherwise.
+- Student permits and daily permits do not authorize parking in staff, metered, or other reserved parking spaces except where posted otherwise.

 - Parking is available on a first-come, first-served basis.

-- All vehicles must be parked between the lines of a designated parking space only.
+- All vehicles must be parked between the lines of a designated parking space.
 Backing into parking stalls are not permitted.

-- Citations are issued by the Long Beach Police Department to automobiles, motorcycle, and mopeds that do not display a properly placed, current parking permit.
+- Citations are issued by the Long Beach Police Department to all vehicles, motorcycles, and mopeds that do not display a properly placed, current parking permit.
 Students parked in staff or other specially designated areas will also be cited.

-- Students may not double park nor circle the parking lots to wait for a parking space.
+- Students may not double park or circle the parking lots to wait for a parking space.

-- Motorcycles and mopeds are to be parked only in areas specifically posted for their use.
+- Motorcycles and mopeds are to be parked only in areas designated for their use.
 Operators must purchase a current semester parking permit and keep it in their possession.
 Motorcycles and mopeds may not be driven on campus or parked on sidewalks.
 Violators will be cited.

-- Students, staff, or faculty with state-issued disabled placards are to park in the marked handicapped spaces.
-If a handicap space is not available, parking is allowed in any other student or staff space.
-Disabled permits are not valid in the carpool or other reserved spaces.
+- Students, staff, or faculty with state-issued disabled placards are to park in designated spaces.
+If a disabled parking space is not available, parking is allowed in any other student or staff space.
+Disabled permits are not valid in a carpool or other reserved spaces.

-- Regulations pertaining to parking can vary from lot to lot.
+Regulations pertaining to parking can vary across all parking lots.
 It is the responsibility of the driver to read the parking regulations that are posted at the entrance of each parking lot.

 Student Conduct and Discipline